IBM Quantum Composer overview¶

 Tools panels - Use the side panel to view your files or jobs, or the documentation.
 To close the side panel, click the icon for the open tab.

-Menu bar - Use these menus to open a new circuit, manage and inspect your saved circuits, customize your workspace, get help, and more.
+Menu bar - Use these menus to create a new circuit, manage saved circuits and registers, customize your workspace, and more.

 Run area - Change the run settings and then run your circuit on a quantum system or simulator.